Skip to main content

 Fractional Exhaled Nitric Oxide (FeNO)

-Addition of FeNO is also conditionally recommended as part of ongoing asthma monitoring and management for those 5 years and older.
-It is likely most useful in those who require anti-inflammatory therapies, have atopy, require frequent assessments.
-FeNO has only been shown to prevent exacerbations if used every 2-3 months; it has not been shown to be a useful assessment of adherence to ICS (Reference EPR4).
+The addition of FeNO is also conditionally recommended as part of ongoing asthma monitoring and management for those 5 years and older.
+It is likely most useful in those who require anti-inflammatory therapies, have atopy, or require frequent assessments.
+FeNO has only been shown to prevent exacerbations if used every 2-3 months.
+It has not been shown to be a useful assessment of adherence to ICS (Reference EPR4).

 EPR4 table for interpretations